Sakth1/EzyBGRemover/README.md

 ```

 3. Make the change.
-4. Test with a small image or folder.
+4. Test with a small image and a folder.
 5. Commit with a clear message:

 ```bash